nextflow-io/training/docs/nf_customize/03_execution.md

     nextflow run nf-core/demo -profile test --outdir results
     ```

-    **This execution is expected to fail!**
+    !!! warning "This execution is expected to fail!"

-As the software required to run each process (e.g., seqtk) is not available in the Gitpod environment the exercise above is expected to fail.
+As the software required to run each process (e.g., seqtk) is not available in the Gitpod environment the exercise above is expected to fail:

 ```console
 Caused by: